squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 * Added subtabs, subsubtabs, subtab and subsubtab shortcodes to allow tabs in tabs up to 3 levels deep
 * Added subhaccordions, subhaccordion, subsubhaccordions and subsubhaccordion shortcodes to allow nested horizontal accordions
 * Added toggles and toggle shortcodes and created jQuery plugin to provide toggle functionality
-* Added subtoggles, subtoggle, subsubtoggles and subsubtoggle shortocdes to allow nested toggles
+* Added subtoggles, subtoggle, subsubtoggles and subsubtoggle shortcodes to allow nested toggles
 * Created admin interface configuration page with theme switcher for jQuery UI themes
 * All generated screen widgets get a class of squelch-taas-override to make overriding styles in themes easier
 * Added option to allow jQuery and jQuery UI to not be loaded if desired